Code Generation Tool

 • For thrift IDLs, it is github.com/apache/thrift v0.13.0

-It is important to note that, from v0.14.0, the APIs in github.com/apache/thrift/lib/go/thrift are incompatible with previous versions.
-If you specify the -u flag when using go get to update dependencies, this library will be updated to the incompatible version and cause compilation failure.
-You can solve this problem by executing an extra command to choose the appropriate version:
+Do note that, since github.com/apache/thrift/lib/go/thrift v0.14.0, the APIs are incompatible with previous versions.
+If you specify the -u flag when using go get to update dependencies, this library will be updated to an incompatible version and you may encounter compilation errors like:

 go mod edit -replace github.com/apache/thrift=github.com/apache/thrift@v0.13.0